How to Effectively Follow Up on Past Due Invoices in Construction

 2. How Often Should I Follow Up?

 Follow up frequently but not excessively.
 A good rule of thumb is to follow up every week until payment is received.
 However, tailor your approach based on your relationship with the client and their payment history.
+Always confirm when you have received payment to ensure your records are accurate and to avoid unnecessary follow-ups.

 3. What Are the Best Ways to Follow Up?